The Case for Mindfulness This Winter

 Recent research reported that, for some people, mindfulness meditation coursework may be as effective at reducing anxiety as prescription medication.
 The article clarifies that it is not advocating for people to use mindfulness meditation instead of medication, and also emphasizes that medication is an important tool for mental health and well-being.
 The author merely shares the research showing that mindfulness meditation worked for some participants and medication worked for others.
 In the study, one group was randomly selected to take a generic form of Lexapro (an antianxiety medication), while the other group was randomly selected to take an eight-week mindfulness meditation course.
 Both groups showed a 20 percent reduction in anxiety symptoms.
 The takeaway here is that both medication and mindfulness can have positive effects on mental health and well-being.

-In the article, Oregon-based psychiatrist Dr. Joseph Arpaia acknowledges the challenge of spending 45 minutes a day meditating when you’re a busy working professional, especially if your anxiety or stress is due in part to an overworked schedule.
+In the article, Oregon-based psychiatrist Dr. Joseph Arpaia acknowledges the challenge of spending 45 minutes a day meditating when you’re a busy working professional, especially if your anxiety or stress is due in part to an overworked schedule, as is the case for many lawyers, judges, and law students.
 In that scenario, Dr. Arpaia makes the case for doing something simple, or what he refers to as the “one-breath reset.”
 He describes this exercise as an inhale, lightly pursing your lips and tensing your muscles, and then mindfully releasing the tension as you exhale slowly for four to five seconds.

 Despite the busy workweek and waning energy of the winter months, could we look for mini opportunities to incorporate some mindfulness within our daily rituals?
 We could set a timer at noon to practice “one-breath reset.”
 We could make a hearty soup, comforting meal, or delicious baked good, focusing on the sight, smell, feel, and taste of each ingredient.
 Or we could venture out for a wintry walk, mentally noting what we observe (large green Western redcedar, leaf blowing across the street, green grass swaying).
 I’m convinced that starting small in our day-to-day is just the right place to begin, and goodness knows, I need the reminder.
 Wishing you and yours a slow and breath-filled new year.